leesel/hackher413-docker-workshop/README.md

 docker run --name homeward-app -d --net homeward-network -p 3000:3000 -e "DATABASE_URL=mongodb://homeward-mongo:27017/homeward" homeward-app:latest
 ```

+### Step 13
-13. Let's check that the docker images are running successfully by opening
+Let's check that the docker images are running successfully by opening
 http://localhost:3000

+### Step 14
-14. There is a much easier way to orchestrate all of this with Docker Compose!
+There is a much easier way to orchestrate all of this with Docker Compose!
 Let's create the same two containers in a
 compose file.
 In the root directory of the project create the following file named "docker-compose.yaml":
 ```
 version: "3.7"